flutter/website/src/resources/inside-flutter.md

 Some rather trivial widgets exist specifically so that developers will find them when looking for a solution to a problem.
-Adding a space to a row or column is easily done once one knows how, using the Expanded widget and a zero-sized SizedBox child, but discovering that pattern is unnecessary because searching for `space` will uncover the Spacer widget, which uses Expanded and SizedBox directly to achieve the effect.
+Adding a space to a row or column is easily done once one knows how, using the `Expanded` widget and a zero-sized `SizedBox` child, but discovering that pattern is unnecessary because searching for `space` uncovers the `Spacer` widget, which uses `Expanded` and `SizedBox` directly to achieve the effect.

 Similarly, hiding a widget subtree is easily done by not including the widget subtree in the build at all.
-However, developers typically expect there to be a widget to do this, and so the Visibility widget exists to wrap this pattern in a trivial reusable widget.
+However, developers typically expect there to be a widget to do this, and so the `Visibility` widget exists to wrap this pattern in a trivial reusable widget.

 ## Explicit arguments